Skip to main content

 A Joy Bell Mystery

-Her mother died when she and her baby sister were young, and her father followed shortly after remarrying.
+Joy's mother died when she and her baby sister were young, and their father remarried shortly afterward.
 Joy and her eleven-year-old sister, Lily, barely survive their stepmother's daily rage.

 Stepmother Maude works the night shift and drinks heavily afterward until early morning.
-Resentful and truculent, she makes their lives almost unbearable.
-If not for her protective neighbor, adults at school, and a new friend, Joy would be miserable.
+Resentful and aggressive, she makes their lives nearly unbearable.
+If not for their protective neighbor, supportive adults at school, and Joy's new friend Mateo, Joy would be miserable.

-In this book, Joy’s sister is kidnapped.
-Circumstances lead to Joy, her neighbor, and Mateo—her new friend—as the only ones to hunt down the kidnapper before Lily disappears forever.
+In this story, Joy's sister is kidnapped.
+Circumstances lead Joy and her friends to be the only ones who can hunt down the kidnapper before Lily disappears forever.

 Sapphire & the Atlantians